khanonjs/khanon.js-website/public/docs/2-app-states.md

 Using the global [KJS.switchAppState](https://khanonjs.com/api-docs/functions/kjs.KJS.switchAppState.html) method.

-After switching to a new app state, Khanon.js will load the scenes and GUIs declared in the [AppStateProps](https://khanonjs.com/api-docs/interfaces/decorators_app_app_state.AppStateProps.html), this process is automatically done by Khanon.js.
-The previous state won't end until the next state has been fully loaded.
-Once it has been loaded, the previous state ends, unloading its scenes and GUIs.
-Then the next state starts.
+After switching to a new app state, the scenes and GUIs of previous state end and are unloaded.
+After it, the scenes and GUIs declared in the [AppStateProps](https://khanonjs.com/api-docs/interfaces/decorators_app_app_state.AppStateProps.html) of the new state are loaded.
+Once the loading of the new state has been completed, the new state starts invoking [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback.
+This is the point where you can start the new scene or GUI.

-Be sure that after you switch to a new state and before it has been loaded, the player and the logic of your game wont't do any action that could drive to switch to another state, causing a collision with the state that is already loading.
-Once you switch to a new state, wait until it is loaded to switch to another state.

 # Setup of the state